-Proper care of a lipstick palm includes a lot of water.
+Proper care of a lipstick palm involves water.
 These trees grow wonderfully near water sources, such as ponds or rivers.
-If the lipstick palm is in a container, it will need frequent watering.
-Partial shade is ideal, particularly when these plants are young.
+If the lipstick palm is grown in a container, it will need frequent watering.
+Partial sun is ideal when these plants are young.

 These trees have a clumping nature that creates trunks at varying heights.
 This staggered effect makes for a perfect, natural privacy fence.
 Alternatively, suckers can be taken off and propagated.
-These trees are resistant to many pests and diseases but may have issues with spider mites or scale if grown indoors.
-They are not tolerant of drought, winds, salt, or cold temperatures.
+These trees are resistant to many pests and diseases but might have issues with spider mites or scale if grown indoors.
+They don't tolerate drought, winds, salt, or cold temperatures.

-Partial sun is best for these vibrant palms, especially when they are young and more tender.
+Partial sun is best for these vibrant palms when they are young and more tender.
 Once they are mature, they can be grown in partial to full sun.

 The lipstick palm is native to swampy, wet areas such as near riverbanks or tidal areas.
 In fact, it has been known to survive in standing water.
 For the healthiest palm, provide it with well-draining, moist, loamy soil.